 Over the Thanksgiving holiday in 1950, New England was hit by a monster that was part blizzard, part hurricane.
 The storm became known as ‘The Great Appalachian Storm’ and ‘The Storm of the Century.’

 Unlike most New England nor’easters, the winds came from the south, earning it another nickname: The Great Sou’easter.
+One of the oddest features of the storm, in fact, was that it moved from east to west.
+More than 99 percent of cyclones move the other way — from west to east.

 Great Appalachian Storm